Sacramento Police Department: History

 The Police Department grew slowly from 1849 to 1913 when it had 36 officers.
-The men of the Department patrolled the city on foot and on bicycles.
-The Department had two bicycles at that time.
+The men of the department patrolled the city on foot and on bicycles.
+The department had two bicycles at that time.
 A typical bicycle beat covered about one half of the entire city, or about 200 square blocks.
-In those years, the Department did not have radio equipment.
+In those years, the department did not have radio equipment.
 Communication between the Police Station and the beat officers was accomplished by telephones located in specially designated "call boxes" distributed throughout the city for this purpose.

 Modern police history, as we now know it, began in 1917.
-The city's population had declined to just 90,000 people after the Gold Rush boom, but the Department now totaled 100 men.
-During this period, the Department moved into the new Hall of Justice building at 6th and I Streets.
+The city's population had declined to just 90,000 people after the Gold Rush boom, but the department now totaled 100 men.
+During this period, the department moved into the new Hall of Justice building at 6th and I Streets.

 During the Great Recession, the department's budget decreased by 30%, causing it to lay off 300 officers.

 In 2016, two officers tried to run over and then fatally shot Joseph Mann, an African American man armed with a knife who was about 27 feet away.
-In 2017, the Sacramento County District Attorney cleared the two officers of any legal wrongdoing, concluding that they were justified in shooting Mann, but after an internal investigation by the Sacramento Police Department, neither Tennis nor Lozoya remain on the force.
+In 2017, the Sacramento County District Attorney cleared the two officers of any legal wrongdoing, concluding that they were justified in shooting Mann, but after an internal investigation by the Sacramento Police Department, neither Tennis nor Lozoya remained on the force.

 In April 2017, a video of a Sacramento officer beating a jaywalker prompted a criminal investigation.

-On March 18 2018, two Sacramento officers shot and killed Stephon Clark.
+On March 18, 2018, two Sacramento officers shot and killed Stephon Clark.
 During protests following the news that the officers would not be charged, Sacramento Police arrested 80 people, including a journalist.
 One woman was injured by a police vehicle.